dvlpp/merx/readme.md

 behaviour, you can disable it here, but be aware that `Merx::cart()` won't be able to find your cart: you'll have to pass the `cart_id` to this call.

+    "uses_authenticated_clients" => true,

+By default, Merx will use the current Laravel authenticated user as the client.
+If you want, you can disable this behaviour but you'll have to manually call `Merx::setClientId()` before creating the Order.
+This config is compatible with the eloquent user binding, but will need a session in order to work (meaning `uses_session` must be set to true).

 ### Migrate DB schema

 Run `php artisan migrate` to add the 3 Merx tables: